-Those who suffer from physical motor tics are often characterized with rapid eye blinking, distinct jerking or twisting of the head or neck, facial grimacing and shoulder shrugging.
+Those who suffer from physical motor tics are often characterized by rapid eye blinking, distinct jerking or twisting of the head or neck, facial grimacing, and shoulder shrugging.

-My distinct twitches generally occur in my neck or face, with dramatic eye blinking and restless legs being less consistent.
+My tics generally occur in my neck or face, although I also can have dramatic eye blinking and restless legs.